WalterMuschenheim/walter-muschenheim-personal-site/src/sections/frontSectionOne.md

 subHeading: is going through an awkward phase.
 ---

+Are we finally done with that bullshit?
 He’s changing careers.
 He went back to school.
 He’s getting braces (no joke).

 His online presence is a little all over the place.